pngobiro/pngobiro.github.io/pdf_to_html.md

 ### Pedagogical Flow and Learner Experience

 * **Cognitive Load**: Is the current module becoming too dense or overwhelming?
 If yes, split it.
 Long modules can lead to fatigue and reduced retention.
-Break down complex topics into smaller, digestible chunks.
+Break down complex topics into smaller, digestible chunks (VERY IMPORTANT)

 * **Learning Curve**: Does the difficulty level of the content increase significantly?
 If yes, a new module can mark a transition to more advanced material.
 This helps learners build skills progressively.